Skip to main content

 SCSS variables begin with $ instead of --, but otherwise have the same name as their CSS counterpart (e.g., $rqb-spacing corresponds to --rqb-spacing).

-Using SCSS has the advantage of allowing you to customize the CSS variable prefix (rqb- by default) by setting $rqb-var-prefix.
+SCSS allows you to customize the CSS variable prefix (rqb- by default) by setting $rqb-var-prefix.

 @use 'react-querybuilder/dist/query-builder' with (